 The client was not delighted with the MDDhosting experience.
 My opinion is that this does not do MDDhosting justice.
 Attempts should have been made to find the problem cause and make it work.
 Yes the website did go down in back-end, while working with HostMantis and Gnu Host.
 However, it could have been a simple WAF rule problem, that could be pinpointed and resolved (as suggested by MDDhosting technical support).

-Having said all this, based on my experience so far (which is limited I must say), my fist go to for shared and reseller hosting would be Veerotech.
+Having said all this, based on my experience so far (which is limited I must say), my first go-to for shared and reseller hosting would be Veerotech.
 Cheaper and better.

-Haven’t tested HostMantis long enough, but for now they seem as good as Veerotech in terms of stability and performance, with a bit slower technical support.
-At much lower price.
+Haven’t tested HostMantis long enough, but for now, they seem as good as Veerotech in terms of stability and performance, with a bit slower technical support.
+At a much lower price.

 Gnu Host is promising, but it is still too early for any conclusions.
 First impressions are very good, with the price in between Veerotech and MDDhosting (closer to Veerotech prices).
 Update: I wrote a Gnu Host reseller hosting review.

 But I do think that MDDhosting deserves another chance – call it intuition.
-This review doesn’t do them justice in my opinion, they offer 30 day money back guarantee – do give them a chance.
+This review doesn’t do them justice in my opinion, they offer a 30-day money-back guarantee – do give them a chance.